ps-mr/LinqOnSteroids/website/website.md

 We provide the raw data collected, together with the script used to produce the tables included in the paper, based on R and runnable on Unix systems such as Mac OS X and probably Linux.
+[Here](tarballs/evaluation-v0.2.tar.gz) they are.